Four Trends That Will Rock Your Business and Financial Future

 The answer, based on a new study, might surprise people: “For the first time in modern history, automation isn’t necessarily good for workers overall,” the report concludes.
 Geoff Colvin’s latest FORTUNE article says this trend “…requires new assumptions by business and government leaders, investors, and workers.
 It suggests that voters may demand public policy that controls technology’s effect on workers, since tech can’t be counted on to boost workers’ well-being overall.”
 This could be the defining work issue of our time.

 New Glassdoor survey: 70% of job-seekers won't take the job unless...

 Finally, a global survey conducted by Glassdoor revealed more job seekers are putting company values ahead of their paychecks.
 They surveyed more than 5,000 adults from the U.S., U.K., France, and Germany to understand how employees and companies value a company’s mission and corporate culture.
+The findings indicate a need for managing disruptive change in employee recruitment and retention.
 A majority of adults surveyed said they valued a company’s culture above salary in regard to job satisfaction.
 In fact, 70% of job seekers would not apply to a company unless it aligned with their own personal values.
 Culture matters!

 About Tony D'Amelio